-9 The increase from 13 to 15 is attributable to: Libya I - Saif Al-Islam Gaddafi and Abdullah Al-Senussi (the latter warrant 10 The increase from 15 to 15 is attributable to: Libya I - Salt Al-Islam Gaddan and Abdulian Al-Senussi (the latter warrant remains outstanding although the case has been ruled inadmissible); Libya II - Al-Tuhamy Mohamed Khaled; and Libya IV - Mahmoud Mustafa Busayf Al-Werfalli.
+9 The increase from 13 to 15 is attributable to: Libya I - Saif Al-Islam Gaddafi and Abdullah Al-Senussi (the latter warrant remains outstanding although the case has been ruled inadmissible); Libya II - Al-Tuhamy Mohamed Khaled; and Libya IV - Mahmoud Mustafa Busayf Al-Werfalli.

 10 This is the joinder of Darfur I with Darfur II and IV.

 11 A decision is pending before the Pre-Trial Chamber.
-12 Trial teams are Chambers teams which may be involved in preparation for upcoming trials, trial hearings, sentence hearings and environment.
+12 Trial teams are Chambers teams which may be involved in preparation for upcoming trials, trial hearings, sentence hearings and reparations hearings.